jacobcassidy/docker-nginx-phpfpm-setup/README.md

 7. Open the [Docker Desktop](https://www.docker.com/products/docker-desktop/) app so the Docker engine is on.
 8. Build the docker container with: `docker compose up -d` (run this command in the `your-project-name/docker` directory).
 This will create your server and add the `/storage/mysql` directory in your docker directory.
 9. Replace this README content with your project's README content (you can view the original README [here](https://github.com/jacobcassidy/docker-nginx-phpfpm-setup)).
-10. Remove the cloned "docker-nginx-phpfpm-setup" .git directory with: `rm -rf .git` (run this in your project directory).
+10. Remove the cloned docker-nginx-phpfpm-setup's `.git` directory with: `rm -rf .git` (run this in your project directory).
 11. Initialize a new git repository for your project with: `git init`.
 12. If you will be using a GitHub remote repo, create and connect to it now.
 13. Open your browser to the local domain specified in your `.env` file and check that everything is loading correctly.